Turiasauria: Paleobiogeography

+North American Mierasaurus and Moabosaurus from the Early Cretaceous are also considered to be turiasaurs.

 Remains of a very large species of turiasaur, not yet formally identified, have recently been unearthed from the earliest Cretaceous (Berriasian) aged Angeac-Charente bonebed in western France.

 Indeterminate turiasaur material, consisting of a single vertebra, has been described from an unknown locality in the Early Cretaceous Wealden Group of England.

 Classification

+Turiasauria is classified as a group of the clade Eusauropoda, more derived than basal sauropods such as Vulcanodon, but outside of the advanced sauropod clade Neosauropoda.